 Signal Туре Description HCLK Input AHB-Lite interface and processor clock.
 All signals in or out of the MTB are processed on the positive, rising edge, of this clock.
 RESETn Input Active-LOW reset signal.
-The reset can be asserted asynchronously, but must be deasserted synchronously to HCLK.
+The reset can be asserted asynchronously, but must be deasserted synchronously to HCLK .
 RESETn must be asserted for at least two HCLK cycles.
 If trace is required during a local processor reset, then RESETn must be connected to the SoC power-on reset signal, otherwise connect RESETn to the HRESETn signal.
 IDLE Output Indicates that there are no pending operations, therefore HCLK can be externally gated to save power.
 Note There are combinatorial paths from signals in the AHB-Lite and execution trace interfaces to the IDLE output signal.

-A.3 AMBA AHB-Lite interface
+A.3 AMBA AHB interface

-Table A-2 shows the AMBA AHB-Lite interface signals.
-See AMBA 3 AHB-Lite Protocol Specification for more information.
+Table A-2 shows the AMBA AHB interface signals.
+See ARM[®] AMBA[®] 5 AHB Protocol Specification, AHB5, AHB-Lite for more information.

-Table A-2 AMBA AHB-Lite interface signals
+Table A-2 AMBA AHB interface signals

 Signal Direction Description HADDR[31:0] Input 32-bit address used to identify the memory or device being accessed by a transaction.
 The value on the bus is only valid for the following signal combinations: HTRANS[1], HREADY, and HSELRAM are HIGH.
 HTRANS[1], HREADY, and HSELSFR are HIGH.
-HBURST[2:0] Input Indicates transfer type, single or burst. ----------------------------------- HMASTLOCK Input Indicates the transfer is part of a locked sequence. --Note --The MTB does not use HMASTLOCK.
+HBURST[2:0] Input Indicates transfer type, single or burst.
+Note The MTB does not use HBURST[2:0].
+HMASTLOCK Input Indicates the transfer is part of a locked sequence.
+Note The MTB does not use HMASTLOCK.
 HPROT[3] Input Indicates a cacheable information transaction.
-HPROT[3] is HIGH for a cacheable transfer and LOW for a non-cacheable transfer. -- Note --- The MTB does not use HPROT[3].
-HPROT[2] Input Indicates a bufferable information transaction.
-HPROT[2] is HIGH for a bufferable transfer and LOW for a non-bufferable transfer.
-Note The MTB does not use HPROT[2].
+HPROT[3] is HIGH for a cacheable transfer and LOW for a non-cacheable transfer.
+Note HPROT[2] Input Indicates a bufferable information transaction.
+HPROT[2] is HIGH for a bufferable transfer and LOW for a non-bufferable transfer. -- Note The MTB does not use HPROT[2].
 HPROT[1] Input Indicates a Privilege information access.
-HPROT[1] is HIGH for a Privileged access and I for a User access.
-The value on the bus is only valid for the following signal combinations: • HTRANS[1], HREADY, and HSELRAM are HIGH. • HTRANS[1], HREADY, and HSELSFR are HIGH. - Note • The MTB ignores HPROT[1] if User/Privilege support is absent in its configuration. • The MTB uses HPROT[1] only if User/Privilege support is present in its configuration.
-Configurable options on page 1-6 and the SFRWPRIV and RAMPRIV bits in the MARegister on page 3-9.
-HPROT[0] Input Indicates a data versus opcode operation.
+HPROT[1] is HIGH for a Privileged access and LOW for a User access.
+The value on the bus is only valid for the following signal combinations: HTRANS[1], HREADY, and HSELRAM are HIGH.
+HTRANS[1], HREADY, and HSELSFR are HIGH.
+Note HPROT[0] Input Indicates a data versus opcode operation.
 HPROT[0] is HIGH for data access and LOW for an opcode fetch.
-Note The MTB does not use HPROT[0].
+Note

-Table A-2 AMBA AHB-Lite interface signals (continued)
+Table A-2 AMBA AHB interface signals (continued)